KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Autocomplete.md

 You are of course not restricted to use an ``AutocompleteToolbar``.
 You can use and present these suggestions in any way you want.

-If you need to reset autocomplete state, you can call the controller's ``KeyboardController/resetAutocomplete()`` or the context's ``AutocompleteContext/reset()`` functions.
+If you need to reset autocomplete state, you can call the context's ``AutocompleteContext/reset()`` functions.
 You can also set the context's ``AutocompleteContext/isEnabled`` to false to disable autocomplete altogether.